 - Be tender

 He threw in one more piece of his personal advice for me: read one book at a time (it is a bad habit of mine to read 4-5 books at once, causing me never to finish any of them).
 I suppose this tip would transfer profitably into other areas of my life, as well.
 I really enjoyed learning from his journey and outlook on life.
-He is the first of many that I will encounter and gain insight from, the perfect introduction to this wistful journey.
+He is the first of many that I will encounter and gain insight from, the perfect introduction to this year of self-development and new experiences.
 I continuously remind myself to approach others with an open mind and objective point of view; that is the only way any of us can ever learn from one another’s stories… and the only way I can walk away feeling like I’ve accomplished anything at all.

-In exchange for that crappy visual, I’ll leave you with a glimpse of what I saw while flying over the Arctic Circle.
+Moving on, I’ll leave you with a glimpse of what I saw while flying over the Arctic Circle.

 What a view.
 I was glued to the window for that entire duration of the flight.
 It was spectacular.